MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 ###### Use an existing policy for inactive sites

 You can choose to use an existing SLM policy and run it.
-The policy will function
+The policy will function as specified in [How an SLM inactive site policy works](#how-an-slm-inactive-site-policy-works).

 ###### Create a new policy for inactive sites